Rodric Anthony is a writer of fiction and nonfiction. Creating new stories and seeing where they take him is his passion.

 The boy looks at one of the women.
-"Just like before," the woman pleads of the boy.
+"Just like before," the woman pleads with the boy.
 Please, it helps.

-The freckled-faced boy, actually a rather hearty teen gently embraces the frail Kathryn.
+The freckled-faced boy, actually a rather hearty teen, gently embraces the frail Kathryn.
 "I knew you would come back," she gleams.
 "I knew you would be back."
-Softly, Kathryn whimpers as the boy's strong arms releases her body.
+Softly, Kathryn whimpers as the boy's strong arms release her body.

 "I'm am fine, Hank.
 You look like you grew up since last time.
 Your grandpa Henry would be so happy to see you!"